Coder731/Portfolio-Project-3-from-template/README.md

 # Acknowledgement
 Many thanks to my mentor, Akshat Garg, for all the help on this and previous portfolio projects https://github.com/akshatnitd

+# Credits
+## Tutorial Used for Software to make ASCII
+- ascii.py file taken from: [Turn any image into ASCII art!
+(Easy Python PIL Tutorial)](https://youtu.be/v_raWlX7tZY)

 - link to [References](#README.md/Referneces) in README
 - link to [REFERENCES_unformatted.md](assets/documentation/supplementary_files_to_main_readme_file/non_testing_supplementary_files_for_main_readme/REFERENCES_unformatted.md)